 Farmingdale is a very small borough located in the state of New Jersey.
 With a population of 1,354 people and two constituent neighborhoods, Farmingdale is the 462nd largest community in New Jersey.

 Unlike some boroughs, Farmingdale isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Farmingdale are a mix of both white- and blue-collar jobs.
-Overall, Farmingdale is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Farmingdale who work in teaching (14.97%), office and administrative support (14.29%), and sales jobs (11.54%).
+Overall, Farmingdale is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Farmingdale who work in sales jobs (11.24%), office and administrative support (8.65%), and management occupations (8.36%).

-The education level of Farmingdale citizens is substantially higher than the typical US community, as 32.33% of adults in Farmingdale have at least a bachelor's degree.
+The percentage of people in Farmingdale who are college-educated is somewhat higher than the average US community of 21.84%: 28.99% of adults in Farmingdale have at least a bachelor's degree.

-Farmingdale is a somewhat ethnically-diverse borough.
+Farmingdale is a very ethnically-diverse borough.
 The people who call Farmingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmingdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmingdale include Irish, German, English, and Polish.
+The greatest number of Farmingdale residents report their race to be White, followed by Asian.
+Farmingdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.47% of the borough’s residents.
+Important ancestries of people in Farmingdale include Irish, Italian, German, English, and Polish.

 The most common language spoken in Farmingdale is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Polish.